 This message was then immediately 're-tweeted' by many others, the following is a snippet of just 5 of such 're-tweets':

-It is clear that Twitter messages can assist in rescue efforts, and in this case, they played a positive role in broadcasting details on where volunteers may help out by donating blood.
+It is clear that Twitter messages can assist in rescue efforts, and

-Now, consider a situation where a malicious party were to sign up for multiple Twitter accounts and Tweet messages similar to the one presented in this use-case but using non-existent phone numbers:
+Now, consider a situation where a malicious party were to sign up

 JJ hospital needs A-blood urgently.
 Please call Ashwin at 92331003351 #mumbai